vanHeemstraSystems/k3s-headstart/400/300/README.md

 # 300 - Install K3S Worker

-Grab token from the master node to be able to add worked nodes to it:
+Grab token from the master node to be able to add worker nodes to it:

 ```
 cat /var/lib/rancher/k3s/server/node-token